zzm634/typeorm-no-arp/DEVELOPER.md

 npm install
 ```

-During installation you may have some problems with some dependencies.
+During installation, you may have some problems with some dependencies.
-For example to proper install oracle driver you need to follow all instructions from
+For example to properly install oracle driver you need to follow all instructions from
  [node-oracle documentation](https://github.com/oracle/node-oracledb).

 ## ORM config